jksheth/code_realm/README.md

 - The candidate needs to do a hands-on assignment which will test his/her knowledge of React, JS, and logic too.
 - The assignment for this round will be related to Data Grid will the following problem statement
+- Create a new branch from master branch with your firstname_lastname.
+- Raise the PR later once done with assignments

 Assignment Description:
 - Refer WireFrames (folder in this repo) for the development.